RobertKofler/invadego/manual.md

 The file may have between 1 and infinite many rows, where each row specifies the genotype for one or more individuals in the base population;
 Each row has 3-columns that are delimited by `;`

-* col-1: number of indivdiuals having the given genotype; **Note** the total number of individuals needs to sum to the population size `--N`
+* col-1: number of indivdiuals having the given genotype; **Note** the total number of individuals needs to sum up to the population size `--N`
 * col-2: genotype of the haploid genome 1
 * col-3: genotype of the haploid genome 2